quipucords/yupana/README.md

 ```

 ### Configure environment variables
 This project is developed using the Django web framework.
 Many configuration settings can be read in from a `.env` file.
 An example file `.env.dev.example` is provided in the repository.
-To use the defaults simply:
+To use the defaults simply run:
 ```
 cp .env.dev.example .env
 ```